-Inspired by this, we could consider the nonpreemptive version that selects a job in the beginning and commits to it.
-However, under the nonpreemptive version, the probability of job 2 being selected first is at least $(1-c_1)c_2$, and therefore, the expected regret of this policy is at least $(1-c_1)c_2\cdot (c_1-c_2)T$ as $(c_1-c_2)T = (c_1\cdot 2T + c_2T)-(c_1 T+c_2\cdot 2T)$.
-When $c_1-c_2=\Omega(1)$, the expected regret is linear in $T$.
+To avoid the aforementioned issue, we could instead consider the nonpreemptive version that selects a job in the beginning and commits to it.
+However, when preemption is not allowed, there is a high chance of committing to a suboptimal job.
+Under the nonpreemptive version, the probability of job 2 being selected first is at least $(1-c_1)c_2$, and therefore, the expected regret of this policy is at least $(1-c_1)c_2\cdot (c_1-c_2)\scale$ as $(c_1-c_2)\scale = (c_1\cdot 2\scale + c_2\scale)-(c_1 T+c_2\cdot 2\scale)$.
+When $c_1-c_2=\Omega(1)$, the expected regret is linear in $\scale$.
 Hence, the nonpreemptive version may suffer from undesired early commitment.